 Join the conversation

-Next month, we’re meeting on Tuesday, April 18, for another community meetup!
+Next month we’re meeting on Tuesday, June 20!
 Get the invite here.

-We’re hiring in engineering and developer relations!
-Check out our open roles.
+We’re hiring in developer relations—check out our open roles.

-Have you done something cool with GX that you'd like to share?
-If you're interested in demoing or have a piece of data quality content you'd like us to feature, DM @Josh Zheng on our Slack.
+Have you done something cool with GX that you’d like to share?
+If you’re interested in presenting at a community meetup, or if there’s a topic you’d like to hear from the GX team on, DM @Josh Zheng on the GX Slack.